Can I Crochet at the Airport and Plane?

-According to the U.S. Department of Homeland Security with the Transportation Security Administration, Crochet Hooks can be brought in your carry on and checked baggage.
+According to the U.S. Department of Homeland Security and the Transportation Security Administration, Crochet Hooks can be brought in carry-on and checked baggage.
 You can check the TSA Website Here.

-For those who are Canadian, you can also check the Canadian Air Transport Security Authority, the official website for things you can bring in your carry on and checked baggage.
+For Canadians, you can also check the Canadian Air Transport Security Authority, the official website, for things you can bring in your carry-on and checked baggage.
 Check The CATSA Website Here.

-At the time of writing this, both agencies are okay with Crochet Hooks and Knitting Needles however, the final discretion is the agent at the security check-point.
-There could be a heightened security check which may result in your hooks or knitting needles being taken away.
+At the time of writing this, both agencies are okay with crochet hooks and knitting needles.
+However, the agent at the security checkpoint has the final discretion.
+There could be a heightened security check, which may result in your hooks or knitting needles being taken away.

 The item to watch for the most is the scissors.